The Aziz Bey Incident - Tunç

 "Some of Tunç’s protagonists love too little; others love too much.
 In almost every story, however, her characters are undone by their inability to empathise with the feelings of those nearest to them.........After reading ‘The Aziz Bey Incident and Other Stories’, it’s hard not to feel impatient for more English translations of works by this deft and unsettling author."

-Julia Harte - read the full review in TimeOut Istanbul
+Julia Harte - TimeOut Istanbul

 ''Ayfer Tunç, an acclaimed novelist and short story writer in her native Turkey, is widely translated abroad but little known in English.
 In this engaging short story collection, we follow the fortunes of various characters, defeated by circumstances or forces outside their control. ''